yerassyldanay/tree/README.md

 # tree (command) Unix in golang
-This is an implementation of tree Unix (command), which represents displays of a directory in a tree like format.
+This is an implementation of tree (command) Unix, which displays contents of a directory in a tree-like format.

 ### Input #1
 ```